EU says India, China violate carbon law

 The cost of carbon allowances on the EU ETS has fallen to record lows, pressured by oversupply following economic recession.

-On Tuesday, carbon prices were trading at below 7 euros a tonne - far below levels needed to spur low carbon investment.
+On Tuesday, carbon prices were trading at below 7 euros a metric ton - far below levels needed to spur low carbon investment.

 Hedegaard said in April that the Commission was reviewing its carbon auctioning timetable to try to reduce oversupply in the market.